-Atrium Ljungberg's Baa2 issuer rating reflects (1) its strong market position as one of the leading commercial real estate companies in Sweden (Aaa stable); (2) its solid portfolio of mostly large office and retail mixed-use estates, concentrated in Stockholm, and that it is well-positioned for sustainable long-term growth with a controlled development programme; (3) moderate leverage of 42.1% as of March 2020; (4) strong fixed-charge coverage of 4.0x, also as of March 2020; and (5) an adequate liquidity covering 18 months of liquidity as of Q1 2020 and comfortable level of unencumbered assets.
+Atrium Ljungberg's Baa2 issuer rating reflects (1) its strong market position as one of the leading commercial real estate companies in Sweden (Aaa stable); (2) its solid portfolio of mostly large office and retail mixed-use estates, concentrated in Stockholm, which is well-positioned for sustainable long-term growth with a controlled development programme; (3) moderate leverage of 42.1% as of March 2021; (4) strong fixed-charge coverage of 3.8x, also as of March 2021; and (5) an adequate liquidity covering 18 months of liquidity as of Q1 2021 and a comfortable level of unencumbered assets.

-Counterbalancing these strengths are: (1) a competitive environment for shopping centers and its broader retail segment combined with the increasing penetration of e-commerce poses challenges; (2); the deteriorating operating environment for its retail segment connected to the coronavirus outbreak leading to a market value reduction of almost SEK 1.5 bn in Q1 2020; and (3) the company's short-dated debt maturity profile of 4.4 years; and (4) a significant but reduced reliance on commercial paper in its funding mix (11% of total debt as of March 2020, down from 30% in December 2016)
+Counterbalancing these strengths are: (1) a competitive environment for shopping centers and its broader retail segment combined with the increasing penetration of e-commerce; (2) high net debt/EBITDA due to significant project development; (3) the company's short-dated debt maturity profile of 4.6 years; and (4) a significant but reduced reliance on commercial paper in its funding mix (13% of total debt as of March 2021, down from 30% in December 2016).